 Why are there so many alternative dog bowls, and exactly what are they used for?
 Our expert breaks down the options.

 Have you ever noticed the variety of vessels that exist to feed your dog?
 Some can be used instead of your traditional dog bowl, while others are best for supplementing it.
 Each targets specific mental and physical challenges while freshening your dog’s daily routine.

 Herding breeds, for example, are extremely intelligent and anxiety-prone, and so may benefit from the mental stimulation puzzle feeders provide.
 And dogs that struggle with additional weight can benefit from an intricate-patterned bowl that helps them eat more slowly and feel fuller quicker.

-No matter what needs your dog may have, each of these bowel alternatives has something to offer.
-Interested in spicing up the daily routine of your best friend?
+No matter what needs your dog may have, each of these bowl alternatives has something to offer.
+Interested in spicing up your best friend’s daily routine?
 Keep reading to see which product is a perfect fit!

 Does your dog scarf down all the food as soon as you put the bowl down?
 Try a slow feeder bowl with various 3D patterns on the bottom designed to help your dog eat at a slower pace.

 Eating slowly has many health benefits, including decreasing vomiting, bloating, indigestion and even weight loss.
 These bowls are good for mental stimulation, too.
 Their puzzle-like design encourages foraging behaviors similar to what dogs do in the wild.